spsforks/QB64-Wiki/ASC.md

 ## Example(s)

-*Example 1:* How ASC can be used to find any ASCII code in a string of characters using QB64.
+How ASC can be used to find any ASCII code in a string of characters using QB64.

 ```vb